fallen-icarus/cardano-swaps/README.md

 ### Personal Contracts
 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
 The reason for this is that, on Cardano, all ADA at an address is either delegated entirely or not at all (atomic delegation is not possible).
 So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

 A cardano address is made up of both a payment credential and a staking credential.
-As long as the staking credential is unique to that user, that user will maintain full delegation control for that address.
+As long as the staking credential is unique to that user, full delegation control over the address is maintained.
 With this in mind, every user is given the same spending script to use for the address' payment credential and are required to use their own staking credential (either a pubkey or a staking script).
-To force the use of a staking credential, the DEX is designed so that it is not possible to mint a beacon token (discussed later) to an address without a staking credential.
+To force the use of a staking credential, the DEX is designed such that it is not possible to mint a valid beacon token (discussed later) to an address without a staking credential.

 #### If all users share a spending script, how are their assets protected?
-The spending script gets the staking credential from the address of the utxo being spent at run-time.
+The spending script gets the staking credential from the address of the UTxO being spent at run-time.
 When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action:

 - If the staking credential is a pubkey, then the staking pubkey must sign the transaction.
 - If the staking credential is a script, then the script must be executed in the same transaction.
+- the staking credential effectively *becomes* the "owner" for all actions except for the actual swap execution, in which case the spending credential is used directly.

-:note: It is possible to execute a staking script even if 0 ADA is withrawn from a rewards address.
-The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated. **You can start using the stake address like this the moment the registration+delegation transaction gets added to the chain.
-You do not need to wait an epoch.**
+ It is possible to execute a staking script even if 0 ADA is withdrawn from a reward address.
+The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated.
+Stake addresses can be utilized this way as soon as the registration+delegation transaction is added to the chain.
+There is no epoch waiting-period.

 #### Why not just give each user their own spending script?
+`cardano-swaps` relies on the usage of [beacon tokens](<#specification/##Beacon Tokens>) to "tag" addresses, which demarcates them as *distinct* for efficient off-chain querying/aggregation.
+However, **address distinction is nonsensical if each script address is composed of completely unique credentials.** In other words, for Beacon Tokens to work properly, there must be a clear distinction between addresses participating in a given dApp and all other addresses. `cardano-swaps` leverages the dual payment-staking credentials of Cardano addresses to maintain address-distinction (shared spending scripts) without sacrificing self-custody (unique staking keys/scripts).
+For further clarification, refer to the [Beacon Token](<#specification/##Beacon Tokens>) section below, or to the Beacon Token CIP (**link here**)

-The reason is that it is much harder to use beacon tokens when the address is made up of completely unique credentials.
-The beacon tokens should only be usable with addresses of the DEX.
-If their is no way to clearly distinguish a DEX's address from any other address, guaranteeing proper usage of the beacon tokens is virtually impossible. v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.
+:note v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

 #### Delegating
-With each user having their own DEX address, delegation the address is identical to delegating a traditional payment address that uses either a staking pubkey or a staking script.
-You can check out [delegation section](GettingStarted.md#delegate-the-swap-address) of GettingStarted.md for an example using a staking pubkey.
+Since each user has their own swap address, the process of delegation is identical to that of a normal address (either by staking key or staking script).
+Check out the [delegation section](GettingStarted.md#delegate-the-swap-address) of [GettingStarted.md](GettingStarted.md) for an example using a staking pubkey.

 ### Beacon Tokens